XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 |:---------|:-----------|:---------------|
 | `time_threshold` | | `number` |

-The `time_threshold` is used to define a time range in seconds for filtering out older price data. `time_threshold` is 4 seconds by default.
+The `time_threshold` is used to define a time range in seconds for filtering out older price data.
+It's an optional parameter and is 0 by default; i.e. there is no filtering in this case.

 The price data to aggregate is selected based on specific criteria.
 The most recent Price Oracle object is obtained for the specified oracles.
 The most recent `LastUpdateTime` among all objects is chosen as the upper time threshold.
 A Price Oracle object is included in the aggregation dataset if it satisfies the conditions of containing the specified `symbol`/`price_unit` pair, including the `SymbolPrice` field, and its `LastUpdateTime` is within the time range of (upper threshold - time threshold) to the upper threshold.
 If a Price Oracle object doesn't contain the `SymbolPrice` for the specified token pair, then up to three previous Price Oracle objects are examined and include the first one that fulfills the criteria.